I work as an independent book editor, line editor, and writing consultant. I

 primarily serve novelists and short story writers.

-promising writer.
-Now, a writer must present a picture-perfect manuscript.
-I
+Nowadays, a writer must present a picture-perfect manuscript.
+I work closely

-work closely with writers in a long-term relationship to shape fiction into the
+with writers in a long-term relationship to shape fiction into the best product

 I prefer to work with budding writers who are open-minded and willing to